Satellite television: Technology

 An LNB can only handle a single receiver.
 This is due to the fact that the LNB is mapping two different circular polarisations – right hand and left hand – and in the case of the Ku-band two different reception bands – lower and upper – to one and the same frequency band on the cable, and is a practical problem for home satellite reception.
 Depending on which frequency a transponder is transmitting at and on what polarisation it is using, the satellite receiver has to switch the LNB into one of four different modes in order to receive a specific desired program on a specific transponder.
 The receiver uses the DiSEqC protocol to control the LNB mode, which handles this.
 If several satellite receivers are to be attached to a single dish a so-called multiswitch must be used in conjunction with a special type of LNB.
 There are also LNBs available with a multi-switch already integrated.
 This problem becomes more complicated when several receivers use several dishes or several LNBs mounted in a single dish are aimed at different satellites.

 The set-top box selects the channel desired by the user by filtering that channel from the multiple channels received from the satellite, converts the signal to a lower intermediate frequency, decrypts the encrypted signal, demodulates the radio signal and sends the resulting video signal to the television through a cable.
 To decrypt the signal the receiver box must be "activated" by the satellite company.
-If the customer fails to pay his monthly bill the box is "deactivated" by a signal from the company, and the system will not work until the company reactivates it.
+If the customer fails to pay their monthly bill the box is "deactivated" by a signal from the company, and the system will not work until the company reactivates it.
 Some receivers are capable of decrypting the received signal itself.
 These receivers are called integrated receiver/decoders or IRDs.

 Analog television which was distributed via satellite was usually sent scrambled or unscrambled in NTSC, PAL, or SECAM television broadcast standards.
 The analog signal is frequency modulated and is converted from an FM signal to what is referred to as baseband.
 This baseband comprises the video signal and the audio subcarrier(s).
 The audio subcarrier is further demodulated to provide a raw audio signal.